curv3d/curv/BUILD.md

   * Now create your local copy of the git repo, change to it, make the program, package it and install that package:

-  `git clone --recursive https://github.com/doug-moen/curv; cd curv; make; sudo checkinstall -D; sudo dpkg -i ./curv*.deb`
+  `git clone --recursive https://github.com/curv3d/curv; cd curv; make; sudo make install

   These instructions have been tested on versions up to at least Ubuntu 18.04.1.